Lionskey/Network-Monitor/README.md

 3. paste ``` echo -e 'backends: ["pushover"]\npushover: {"user_key": "t0k3n"}' > ~/.ntfy.yml ``` into the terminal
 but replace 't0k3n' with personal pushover user token

-Note: Make sure you install ntfy as superuser

 For more information on how ntfy works consult the documentation https://ntfy.readthedocs.io/en/v2.7.0/